The 25 Best Core Exercises For Runners

 Try this: Do your interval training or tempo runs on Monday, Wednesday, and Saturday, and keep Tuesday, Thursday, and Friday as easy days.
 Sunday?
 That’s your day to relax and recover.

-Watch for signs of overtraining—like poor sleep, fatigue, or an elevated heart rate—and back off if needed.
+Keep an eye out for overtraining signs such as poor sleep, fatigue, or a higher heart rate.—and back off if needed.

 Not Eating Enough: Is Your Fuel Running Low?

-I learned this lesson the hard way.
+I found this out through some tough lessons.
 At one point, I thought that cutting calories would help me lean out and get faster at the same time.

 Spoiler: It didn’t.